Optimal computing budget allocation

 In Computer Science, Optimal Computing Budget Allocation (OCBA) is a simulation optimization method designed to maximize the Probability of Correct Selection (PCS) while minimizing computational costs.
 First introduced by Dr. Chun-Hung Chen in the mid-1990s, OCBA determines how many simulation runs (or how much computational time) or the number of replications each design alternative needs to identify the best option while using as few resources as possible.
-It works by focusing more on alternatives that are harder to evaluate, such as those with higher uncertainty or close performance to the best option.

-Simply put, OCBA ensures that computational resources are distributed efficiently by allocating more simulation effort to design alternatives that are harder to evaluate or more likely to be the best.
-This allows researchers and decision-makers to achieve accurate results faster and with fewer resources.

 OCBA has also been shown to enhance partition-based random search algorithms for solving deterministic global optimization problems.
 Over the years, OCBA has been applied in manufacturing systems design, healthcare planning, and financial modeling.
 It has also been extended to handle more complex scenarios, such as balancing multiple objectives, feasibility determination, and constrained optimization.

 Intuitive Explanation

 The goal of OCBA is to provide a systematic approach to efficiently run a large number of simulations by focusing only on the critical alternatives, in order to select the best alternative.

 In other words, OCBA prioritizes only the most critical alternatives, minimizing computation time and reducing the variances of these critical estimators.
 The expected outcome is maintaining the required level of accuracy while requiring fewer computational resources.

 Figure 1: Preliminary simulation results show alternatives 2 and 3 have lower average delay times.
 OCBA suggests focusing further simulation resources on alternatives 2 and 3 while stopping simulations for alternatives 1, 4, and 5 to save costs without compromising accuracy.

-For example, consider a simulation involving five alternatives, where the goal is to select the one with the minimum average delay time.
-Figure 1, shows preliminary simulation results (i.e., having run only a fraction of the required number of simulation replications).
-Alternatives 2 and 3 clearly have significantly lower delay times (highlighted in red).
-To save computation cost—which includes time, resources, and money spent on running simulations—OCBA suggests that more replications should be allocated to alternatives 2 and 3, while simulations for alternatives 1, 4, and 5 can be stopped much earlier without compromising accuracy.